rejinatl/favorite-recipe/README.md

 User can also fiter their recipes based on the following criteria,
 1. Whether the recipe is a Vegitarian or not by providing the search text as "yes" or "no".
 2. Number of servings
-3. Specific ingredients to include
+3. Specific ingredient to include
-4. Specific ingredients in exclude
+4. Specific ingredient in exclude
 5. Search a text in the instructions

 # Minimal setup for the application